MAANZ exhibitions can be entered by members and non-members alike, and are open to the public

 Past exhibitions can be viewed through the links on the right hand side of this page.

-The entry forms and information sheets for upcoming exhibitions can be found under “Upcoming Events” and also via the individual direct links below:
+The entry forms and information sheets for upcoming exhibitions (still) open for entry can be found under “Upcoming Events” and also via the individual direct links below:

 - MAANZ TAS Exhibition (July/August) Info sheet & entry form : : click here.

 - MAANZ QLD 2018 (September) Exhibition Info sheet, FAQ & entry form : : click here.

 - MAANZ SA 2018 (October) “Precious Earth” Info Sheet & entry form : : click here.

 The info sheet for the MAANZ NSW Exhibition (entries closed) can be found here: Infosheet MAANZ NSW Exhibition 2018.